-- 1. Any slurs, innuendos, or verbal or physical conduct which has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; has the purpose or effect of unreasonably interfering with the individual's work or school performance or participation; or otherwise adversely affects an individual's employment or educational opportunity. - 2.
-The denial or provision of aid, benefits, grades, rewards, employment, faculty assistance, services, or treatment on the basis of sexual advances or request for sexual favors. - 3.
-Sexual advances, requests for sexual favors, and other verbal or physical conduct of sexual nature when submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational career; submission to or rejection of such conduct is used as a basis for educational or employment decisions affecting the individual; or such conduct has the purpose or effect of unreasonably interfering with an individual's work or educational environment.
+- Any slurs, innuendos, or verbal or physical conduct which has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; has the purpose or effect of unreasonably interfering with the individual's work or school performance or participation; or otherwise adversely affects an individual's employment or educational opportunity. - The denial or provision of aid, benefits, grades, rewards, employment, faculty assistance, services, or treatment on the basis of sexual advances or request for sexual favors. - Sexual advances, requests for sexual favors, and other verbal or physical conduct of sexual nature when submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational career; submission to or rejection of such conduct is used as a basis for educational or employment decisions affecting the individual; or such conduct has the purpose or effect of unreasonably interfering with an individual's work or educational environment.

 The defense of consent is not viable when one partner in a relationship has power over the other.
-Sexual relationships, even though welcome, which may be appropriate under other circumstances, may not be appropriate when they occur between a faculty member and student or a supervisor and employee.
+Sexual relationships, even though welcome, which may be appropriate under other circumstances, may not be appropriate when they occur between a faculty member and student or a manager and employee.
 Even in situations where no negative consequences arise for the individuals involved, such relationships can create potential conflicts of interest.
 Sexual relationships viewed by the parties as mutual may still raise questions of favoritism as well as abuse of trust and power.
 This is particularly the case where a student is enrolled in a course taught by the involved faculty member.

-Sexual harassment complaints shall be directed to the immediate supervisor who will disseminate this procedure.
-If a complaint is made against the immediate supervisor, the next level of supervision should be contacted.
-Employees may notify the Executive Director of Institutional Diversity and Student Conduct, at 850-484-1759.
-Students should notify the Director of Student Conduct at 850-484-2125.
+Sexual harassment complaints shall be directed to the immediate manager who will disseminate this procedure.
+If a complaint is made against the immediate manager, the next level of supervision should be contacted.
+Employees and students may notify the Executive Director, Institutional Equity and Student Conduct, at 850-484-1759.